ImprintLab/.github/profile/README.md

 Welcome to Kids with Tokens 🌟, an open-source lab turning interesting AI idea into reality 💭.

 Kids w/ Tokens is remote, flexible, open-source AI lab open to the public to join.
-There's tons of potential here to rethink what a research lab can be, and to benefit from crowd-sourced intelligence.
+We do research and savour it intrinsically. write code, build together & enjoy the lifestyle.

 Our community includes professional AI engineers 👩‍💻, research scientists 🧑‍🔬, and AI enthusiasts eager to integrate AI into their daily lives.